docpad-archive/documentation/01-start/04-begin.html.md

 Which gives us the same result, but with all the benefits of Markdown.
 Now, just like all rendering engines, we have to:

 1. Indicate the rendering we want to perform - so rename `about.html` to `about.html.md` to indicate we want to render from Markdown to HTML
-1. Install the plugin that can do the rendering - so to install the [RobotSkirt Markdown Plugin](http://docpad.org/plugin/robotskirt) we'll run `npm install --save docpad-plugin-robotskirt`
+1. Install the plugin that can do the rendering - so to install the [Marked Markdown Plugin](http://docpad.org/plugin/marked) we'll run `docpad install marked`

 Sweet, you're now ready to rock the house with Markdown.